& SJ FOWLER

 LISTEN, LISTEN!
 I AM DOING IT.

 (13th December 2018)

-— Sinclair’s ‘Prompt Note’ was composed and read especially for the premiere of Animal Drums at Whitechapel Gallery.
-Thw poem was published exclusively in Hotel #5; with the exception of a single digression, the poem is a cut-up comprising lines, images and impressions lifted directly from the film.
+— SINCLAIR’s ‘Prompt Note’ was composed and read especially for the premiere of ANIMAL DRUMS Hotel #5; with the exception of a single digression, the poem is a cut-up comprising lines, images and impressions lifted directly from the film.

 An audio recording of the one and only reading of Sinclair’s ‘Prompt Work’ serves as the introduction to the Hotel and New York Tyrant collaboration, ‘Mother Pig (Opposing Disneyland)’ [Tyrant Hotel #3]; and a recording of Fowler’s ‘Animal Bones’ serves as conclusion.